 - 1. USA Baseball may adopt the MAAPPs as-is or adapt it to fit their needs.
-Regardless, each Organization must submit their policies to the Center at compliance@safesport.org for review and approval by January 31, 2021.
+Regardless, each Organization must submit their policies to the Center at compliance@safesport.org for review and approval by April 1, 2024.
 The Center will approve, approve with modifications, or deny the policies.
 If the Center denies the proposed policy, the mandatory components of Part III become the default policy until the Center approves the policy. - 2.
-USA Baseball must require their LAOs to incorporate the mandatory components of Part III.
-NGBs may require that their LAOs implement the NGB's policies, which may be more stringent than the policies in Part III. - 3.
-USA Baseball may, in its discretion, require its National Member Organizations (NMO) to implement these policies. - An NGB that chooses to require its NMOs to implement the Education & Training Policy must obtain advanced, written approval from the Center to expand the training access to additional persons.
-Requests must be submitted to ngbservices@safesport.org. - 4.
-The mandatory components of Part III will serve as the default policy for any organization that fails to develop its own policy as required by this section.
+The mandatory components of Part III will serve as the default policy for any organization that fails to develop its own policy as required by this section. - 3.
+Any changes made to an NGB or USOPC MAAPP after the policy is approved must be submitted to the Center for approval.
+The previously approved MAAPP will remain in effect until written approval is provided to the NGB or USOPC from the Center.